Skip to main content

 • swelling

-• difficulty urinating (peeing), if the opening blocks the flow of urine (pee) - this may cause the foreskin to balloon during urination
+• problems peeing - if the opening blocks the flow of urine (pee) it may cause the foreskin to balloon during urination

 If your child's glans is sore and inflamed, they may have balanitis.
 This is an inflammation of the head of the penis.